Author, Dog Trainer, Dairy Goat Farmer

 Reyna is passionate about training and showing her dogs in companion and performance events with the American Kennel Club.
-She is a proud Kansas who loves to share the beauty of her home state with her readers.
+She is a proud Kansan who loves to share the beauty of her home state with her readers.

 For a sneak-peek into Reyna's life on her farm and with her dogs.

-...Stories Of The Land And Animals I Love, But Can't See
+In My Hands ...Stories Of The Land And Animals I Love, But Can't See

 The Majesty of the Prairie, the Connections Between Humans & Animals, the True Joys in Life...